koolquark/nkmedia/doc/api.md

 **Events**

-When creating a session, the user connection is automatically subscribed to receive all events related to the session.
+When creating a session, the user connection is automatically subscribed to receive all events related to the session (unless `subscribe=false` is used).

 **Master/Slave sessions**

-When you start a session using the `master_id` key poiting to another existing session, this session will become a _slave_ of that _master_ session.
+When you start a session using a `master_id` key poiting to another existing session, this session will become a _slave_ of that _master_ session.
 This means:

 * When any of the session stops, the other stops also (unless `stop_after_peer=false` is used).
-* When the slave session gets an answer it will be automatically set at the master (if `set_master_answer=true`)
+* When the slave session gets an _answer_ it will be automatically set at the _master_ (if `set_master_answer=true`).
 * ICE candidates are routed among sessions as needed automatically.

 **Tricle ICE**

-All Webrtc SDPs are supposed to have ICE candidates inside.
-If the candidates are not included and Trickle ICE must be used, the `trickle_ice` parameters of the SDP must be used.
-By default, some backends will not use Trickle ICE (Freeswitch does not support it, and Janus only for the client side) or they will always use Tricle ICE (like Kurento).
-You can use the `no_offer_trickle_ice` and `no_answer_trickle_ice` to force the consolidation of candidates in the server-generated SDP.
-NkMEDIA will then receive the candidates and insert them in the SDP before offering it to the client.
+All _webrtc SDPs_ are supposed to have _ICE candidates_ inside by default.
+If the candidates are not included and _trickle ICE_ must be used, the `trickle_ice` parameter of the _offer_ or _answer_ must be set to `true`.
+Some backends will not use _trickle ICE_ (Freeswitch does not support it, and Janus only for the client side), others they will always use _tricle ICE_ (like Kurento).
+You can use the `no_offer_trickle_ice` and `no_answer_trickle_ice` parameters to force the consolidation of candidates in the server-generated SDP.
+NkMEDIA will then receive the candidates and insert them in the SDP before offering it to the client or the backend.

 ## destroy